Darjeeling: Tea

 Tea is produced in the Darjeeling hills and farther below in two different forms.
 Orthodox tea looks like the twisted and dried version of the green leaves on the bushes.
 (Note: Citing 2017 data, a 2021 study recorded the number of tea estates in the Darjeeling hills to be 81, but their yields per 1 hectare were generally less than 1500 kg.)
 The Darjeeling sub-division of the Darjeeling hills had 46 tea estates in 2017, producing mostly orthodox tea.
 This is commonly exported and is some of the world's most expensive.
 In the crush, tear, curl, or CTC version, which is commonly grown in the Kurseong sub-division (with 29 tea estates), and the Kalimpong (with 6), the tea leaves are mechanically manipulated, fired, and turned into tiny hard pellets that look like instant coffee.
 Cheaply available, and boiled with milk and sugar, when CTC tea was introduced into the Indian market in the early 1950s, it turned India into a nation of tea drinkers.

 The area of cultivation of Darjeeling tea increased from 16,569 hectares (in 1951) to a high of 20,065 (in 1990) and dropped to 17,820 (in 2014) according to a 2021 study.
 There were 99 tea estates in 1961; these increased until 1990 (when 102 were recorded) but dropped to 83 by 1995 and to 81 by 2014.
 The 20% drop from 1990 to 1995 was attributed in the study to India's economic liberalisation which came into force in the very early 1990s.
 A 2017 study similarly reported the Indian tea industry to have been adversely affected by price drops after India's economic liberalisation in the 1990s.
 Darjeeling tea garden owners invested their surpluses in more profitable industries elsewhere, causing a decline in productivity in the local tea industry.
-The Tea Board of India estimated 7010 t of Darjeeling tea was produced in 2021; this constitutes about 0.5% of total 1343060 t produced in India.
+The Tea Board of India estimated 7010000 kg of Darjeeling tea was produced in 2021; this constitutes about 0.5% of total 1343060000 kg produced in India.